tensorflow/tensorflow/g3doc/WritingAPass.md

 #### IR Printing

+Note: The IR Printing instrumentation should only be used when multi-threading is disabled(`-disable-pass-threading`)

 When debugging it is often useful to dump the IR at various stages of a pass pipeline.
 This is where the IR printing instrumentation comes into play.
 This instrumentation allows for conditionally printing the IR before and after pass